WH-Projects/Showcase/README.md

 ## About

-This showcase features mechanical design and engineering projects with detailed 3D models and photographic documentation.
+This showcase features mechanical design and engineering projects.